AI-Savant/AI-Savant/README.md

 # Hi, I'm Bhavesh Rajpurohit 👋

-I don't just manage AI; I architect Agency.
-I specialize in building deterministic, production-grade Agentic AI systems on top of non-deterministic LLMs.
-My focus is on eliminating the "Reliability Gap" between an AI demo and a scalable product.
+I architect Deterministic Agency.
+My focus is on engineering production-grade reliability into non-deterministic Agentic AI systems, moving beyond simple wrappers into complex, autonomous product architectures.
 ---

 ## What I work on

-- AI Product Strategy: 0→1 roadmaps, PRDs, and prioritization frameworks built specifically for LLM-powered products
-- RAG Systems: evaluation frameworks, retrieval failure analysis, and product decisions around retrieval quality
-- Agentic Workflows: design patterns and failure modes for multi-step AI agent products — from a PM lens
-- LLM Evaluation: defining what "good" looks like for model outputs beyond benchmark scores
-- Prompt Engineering: structured prompting for product use cases, not just engineering ones
-- GenAI Roadmapping: success metrics and prioritization for AI-first product teams
+- **Multi-Agent Orchestration:**  Designing stateful, cyclic, and collaborative agent workflows.
+Specialized in managing Long-term Memory Persistence, Autonomous Reasoning Loops, and Tool-Use Reliability across diverse orchestration layers.
+- **High-Fidelity Retrieval Infrastructure:**  Architecting multi-stage retrieval systems (RAG) featuring Corrective Retrieval, Semantic Re-ranking, and Hybrid Search Pipelines to optimize context windows for high-stakes enterprise data.
+- **Evaluation & System Observability:**  Deploying rigorous, data-driven benchmarking using Model-based Evaluation and Automated Quality Frameworks.
+Leveraging deep-trace observability to eliminate the "Reliability Gap" and defend against hallucinations in production.
+- **AI Unit Economics & 0→1 Strategy:**  Designing autonomous product roadmaps with a focus on Token ROI, Latency Optimization, and System Throughput.
+I architect PRDs for Agents, optimizing for system-level autonomy and business value.
+- **Deterministic Data Pipelines:**  Leveraging a background in Decentralized Data Indexing to build sovereign and reliable data layers that fuel autonomous AI entities and decision engines.
-- User Research for AI: understanding how users build trust with AI systems and where that trust breaks
+- **User Research for AI:**  Understanding how users build trust with AI systems and where that trust breaks.
-- Blockchain → AI: cross-paradigm product thinking from real work in Web3 applied to AI adoption patterns

 ---

 ## About Me